Injuries During Surgery

 Settlement for family of man who died after undergoing major abdominal surgery for appendiceal cancer.
 Post-operatively, the surgeon ordered Venodyne boots be applied to the patient’s lower extremities in order to mitigate the risk of the patient developing pulmonary emboli.
 A nurse caring for the patient, however, failed to apply the boots during a 12 hour shift.
 Soon after, the patient collapsed and died from bilateral pulmonary emboli.

-Settlement for 48-year-old patient when spinal surgeon damages a nerve root during surgery.
+Settlement for 48-year-old patient when spinal surgeon damaged a nerve root during surgery.
+The patient sustained lifelong personal injuries as a result.

 An Essex County jury sitting in Newburyport rendered a verdict in favor of a 42-year-old woman who suffered significant neck injuries at a hospital in Lynn, MA, after being positioned on an operating room table for routine surgery.
 After she was anesthetized and medically paralyzed, her unsecured head fell off the table resulting in permanent nerve damage to her neck.